 Journal of the European Mathematical Society

-The Ore conjectureMartin W. Liebeck, Aner Shalev, A. F. M. ter Elst and Pham Huu Tiep (1) Department of Mathematics, Imperial College, South Kensington Campus, SW7 2BZ, LONDON, UNITED KINGDOM
+The Ore conjectureMartin W. Liebeck, Eamonn A. O'Brien, Aner Shalev and Pham Huu Tiep (1) Department of Mathematics, Imperial College, South Kensington Campus, SW7 2BZ, London, UK

-(2) Institute of Mathematics, The Hebrew University of Jerusalem, Givat Ram, 91904, JERUSALEM, ISRAEL
+(3) Institute of Mathematics, The Hebrew University of Jerusalem, Givat Ram, 91904, Jerusalem, Israel

 The Ore conjecture, posed in 1951, states that every element of every finite non-abelian simple group is a commutator.
 Despite considerable effort, it remained open for various infinite families of simple groups.
 In this paper we develop new strategies, combining character-theoretic methods with other ingredients, and use them to establish the conjecture.